Hephaest/ComputerNetworkApplications/README_CN.md

 wait for request:
 client is coming: 127.0.0.1:4596
 Client want to GET the s-wd-facebook-rsv_bp-0-ch-tn-baidu-bar-rsv_spt-3-ie-utf-8-rsv_enter-1-oq-face-f-3-inputT-3356.
-File is not in the cache!
+The file is not in the cache!
-proxyserver have found the host.
+The proxy server have found the host.
-Poxy server is receiving data...
+The proxy server is receiving data...
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>100%
 tcp socket closed
 ```